Bug report #7671

 I'm a bit in a hurry, so for now I'm going to try TileMill, but I really would like to see this bug resolved soon!

-#7 Updated by Jonathan Gutschi almost 6 years ago
+#7 Updated by Jonathan Gutschi over 6 years ago

 I'm experiencing the same issue on Ubuntu 14.04 LTS using QGIS 2.0.1.